 As esports continues to further legitimise itself as a populous competitive activity with a glowing betting handle, it’s being held to the same standards as professional sports.
-Integrity has been a tricky issue to solve within the virtual playing-field, now raising concerns of doping in esports has thrown another wrench into combative efforts against integral issues.
+Integrity has been a tricky issue to solve within the virtual playing-field.
+Now, raising concerns of doping in esports has thrown another wrench into the industry’s combative efforts.

-Before moving forward with this report, we must first state that we are in no way condoning the illicit use of of prescription medicine as use without the consolation of a certified medical professional is very dangerous.
-This is a highly sensitive discussion and the consumption of this article must be treated with delicacy.
+Esports Insider advises that we are in no way condoning, or promoting the illicit use of prescription medication as use without the consolation of a certified medical professional is very dangerous.

 Popping the lid off esports doping

-ESL, which hosted the tournament Friesen was referring to in his statement, responded quickly matching the intensity brought on by a professional player so loosely admitting to doping during an event.
-Starting just days later, ESL announced they would implement anti-doping measures in the form of random drug screening at their events.
+ESL, which hosted the tournament Friesen was referring to in his statement, responded quickly, matching the intensity brought on by a professional player so loosely admitting to doping during an event.
+Starting just days later, ESL announced they would implement anti-doping measures in the form of random drug screening at its events.

 While ‘doping’ in esports may not exactly mirror the same list of performance-enhancing substances that infiltrate traditional sports, it presents the same issues – competitors using drugs to gain an unfair advantage.
 With prize winnings spanning from thousands to tens of millions (as we saw at The International 8), motivation for wanting to garner that competitive edge seems clear.

-Though steroids and growth hormones that are popular within cycling or baseball are a world apart from the likes of Adderall or Ritalin used in esports, they can easily give players the inside track against their opposition.
-These medications are often administered to patients with conditions such as attention deficit hyperactivity disorder (ADHD) – however, these substances can greatly improve a user’s concentration and reflexes.
+Though steroids and growth hormones popular within cycling and baseball are far different from the likes of Adderall or Ritalin used in esports, they can easily give players the inside track against their opposition.
+These medications are often administered to patients with conditions such as attention deficit hyperactivity disorder (ADHD).
+However, these substances can greatly improve a user’s concentration and reflexes.
 The effects of these medications provide a highly desirable quality in esports where split-second reactions and stamina across long, drawn-out tournaments mean the difference between winning thousands of dollars or leaving empty-handed.

-As a gamer, whether you’ve heard of Adderall or any other agents seems to just depend on what level you competed at or simply the chance you happened to be exposed to it.
+As a gamer, whether you’ve heard of Adderall or any other agents seems to just depend on what level you’ve competed at, or simply the chance you happened to be exposed to it.
 From experience playing the popular first-person shooter, Halo, Adderall was regularly in talks among competitors even at the local level.

 For more insight on its prevalence, we reached out to former professional Halo player, Clete “Assault” LoRusso, who competed for a number of years at the top-level and still regularly plays competitively on Twitch.